Decision making in project management: Key Takeaways

 2. Intuitive Decision-Making Model

-The intuitive decision-making model, on the other hand, rests solely on the project manager’s hunches, and prior knowledge.
-Generally, this model is applied where time is restricted, or where there is inadequate information for analysis.
-Thus, the use of intuition is prevalent in environments where quick decisions are necessary.
+The intuitive decision-making model, on the other hand, rests solely on the project manager’s hunches and prior knowledge.
+Generally, this model is applied where time is restricted or where there is inadequate information for analysis.

-For instance, when working on a project that has been charged a little behind schedule, a project manager might have a hunch that the problem can be solved by integrating more human resources or working overtime, even without evidence to support this decision.
+For instance, when working on a project that has been charged a little behind schedule.
+The project manager should look into the problem by integrating more HRs.

 3. Vroom-Yetton Decision-Making Model